 Pointer Arithmetics in C with Examples

 Hence, there are only a few operations that are allowed to perform on Pointers in C language.
-The operations are slightly different from the ones that we generally use for mathematical calculations.
-The operations are:
+The C pointer arithmetic operations are slightly different from the ones that we generally use for mathematical calculations.
+These operations are:

 - Increment/Decrement of a Pointer